flimflam-austin/hugo-cms-test/content/quick_reads/20200111-war-powers-commander-in-chief-congress/index.md

       * Debate over a President’s ability to “eliminate” threats surfaced in the past (e.g.: the killing of Osama Bin-Laden).

-      * The killing of Gen. Soleimani differs as he was a gov’t official of a **country** rather than a terrorist group.
+      * The killing of Gen. Soleimani differs as he was a gov’t official of a**country** rather than a terrorist group.

-      * **However,** the U.S. designated Iran’s Islamic Revolutionary Guard Corps a “foreign terrorist organization” in 2019, the **first time America gave this designation** to part of a foreign gov’t.
+      * **However,** the U.S. designated Iran’s Islamic Revolutionary Guard Corps a “foreign terrorist organization” in 2019, the**first time America gave this designation** to part of a foreign gov’t.
     _key: d3504e406ab3
   - order: 8
+    useCheckmark: true
     body: >-
       This week, in reaction to the targeting of Soleimani, the House of Representatives passed a measure voting in favor of limiting Pres.
 Trump's